pangpang20/gaussdb-python/docs/basic/params.rst

 .. _SQL injection: https://en.wikipedia.org/wiki/SQL_injection
 .. __: https://xkcd.com/327/

-Psycopg can :ref:`automatically convert Python objects to SQL values<types-adaptation>`: using this feature your code will be more robust and reliable.
+GaussDB can :ref:`automatically convert Python objects to SQL values<types-adaptation>`: using this feature your code will be more robust and reliable.
 We must stress this point: